fauu/Kamite/README.md

 #### Setting up “Manga OCR” Online

 > **Warning**
-> The “Manga OCR” Online engine depends on a third-party online
+> The “Manga OCR” Online engine depends on a third-party online service
-> service ([a Hugging Face Space by Gryan Galario][manga-ocr-hf-gg]), so using
+> ([a Hugging Face Space by Detomo][manga-ocr-hf]), so using it involves sending
-> it involves sending screenshots of portions of your screen to a third-party.
+> screenshots of portions of your screen to a third-party.
+Here is
-> Here is [the stated privacy policy of Hugging Face][huggingface-privacy-policy].
+> [the stated privacy policy of Hugging Face][huggingface-privacy-policy].

 The online API used by the “Manga OCR” Online engine is freely accessible and consequently *does not* require any setup.